CannabisData/cannabisdata/docs/CONTRIBUTING.md

 ## 🔨 Development <a name="development"></a>

 Development can happen in many avenues.
 Frequent, small scope pull requests are encouraged.
-Any contribution, even if it needs future polishing, helps build the project and advance the field of cannabis analytics.
+Any contribution, even if it needs future polishing, helps build the project and advance the field of cannabis data.
 In general;

 1. [Create a fork](https://docs.github.com/en/github/getting-started-with-github/quickstart/fork-a-repo) of the repository and set up your development environment.
 2. Work on a solution for your most-pressing problem.
 Be creative.